 The paramedic program at Mat-Su College offers a diversified educational experience designed to develop strong field provider skills, as well as management and leadership training among other EMS members.
 This experience-based learning program involves comprehensive classroom lecture, practical skills training, and real world clinical experiences in the pre-hospital and hospital environments.

 Students can attend 100% in person or online with occasional site visits to Mat-Su College each semester for one-week lab intensives.
-This is the only online program in Alaska and is designed for students who live outside the Mat-Su Valley.
 All paramedic students have the opportunity to train in a state of the art facility with live ambulance bay and simulation technology.
 The paramedic program offers an Associate of Applied Science through University of Alaska Anchorage.
 The successful student will become a Nationally Registered Paramedic with the ability to function as a team member on an advanced life support ambulance.

 Associate of Applied Science (AAS)